-If you use Zendesk help center, you can use different helpful tools to facilitate your work with emails.
+If you use the Zendesk help center, you can use different helpful tools to facilitate your work with emails.
 Namely, tools for creating bulk email campaigns, email tracking software, integrations that help you comply with many data protection laws, and many others.
 Use chatbots to deliver a fast and, what’s more, accurate resolution of your customers’ issues within seconds.

 2. Extended business working hours

 As we have already mentioned, customers want immediate resolution of their issues.
-And the only way to provide such service without enlarging your workforce is through automation.
-For example, some customer services use chatbots as the first step in communication with the customers.
+And the only way to provide such a service without enlarging your workforce is through automation.
+For example, some customer services use chatbots as the first step in communication with customers.
 If the problem remains unresolved, they escalate an issue to the live agent only.

 3. Reduction of human errors

 As you know, to err is human.
 But this statement doesn't work in customer service.
 Of course, people are great when it comes to showing empathy to others.
-But they can’t compete on accuracy and high speed when it comes to some repetitive and manual tasks like data entering, or finding the one relevant article in the knowledge base from thousands available.
+But they can’t compete on accuracy and high speed when it comes to some repetitive and manual tasks like data entering or finding the one relevant article in the knowledge base from thousands available.
 That is when automation tools and software come into play.
 Besides, some automation tools can become even smarter and more accurate over time as they learn from previous interactions and are able to adjust their behavior.